learnforpractice/pscdk-book/docs/ui.md

 # Interact with Digital Wallets

 After the smart contract is written, the next step is to design a user interface to interact with the smart contract.
-To call the on-chain smart contract from the user interface, you must use digital wallet software, like the example demonstrated using the `Anchor` wallet to send transactions.
-The implemented feature is to call the `transfer` Action of the smart contract in the `eosio.token` account.
+To call the on-chain smart contract from the user interface, you must use digital wallet software.
+The following demo will show you how to call the `transfer` Action of the smart contract in the `eosio.token` account.

 ## Download Anchor Wallet